 - When inflammatory compounds are generated in the nerves and meninges surrounding the brain, this results in head pain

 - Activation of meningeal nerves promotes nausea and vomiting.

 The link between migraine and inflammation became even more direct when some studies revealed that people with migraine had a significant elevation in C-reactive protein (CRP) in their blood, a telltale marker of inflammation.

 The Ctrl M Health Guide to Migraine Nutrition

 Research shows that the types of foods we eat, and when we eat, have an impact on our migraine.
 Our new eBook helps you understand the link between migraine and nutrition.

-Taking all this evidence together, we can better understand why reducing inflammation is a strategy for headache and migraine.
+Taking all this evidence together, we can better understand why reducing inflammation is a strategy for managing headache and migraine.
 This is already a common strategy via medicine.
 For example: